dseomn/unimnim/unimnim/data/README.md

 its name and/or an alias in parentheses.
 E.g., `U+0068 LATIN SMALL LETTER H` for a code point with a useful name, `U+0000 (NULL)` for a code point with only an alias, or `U+01A2 LATIN CAPITAL LETTER OI (LATIN CAPITAL LETTER GHA)` for a code point with a corrected name.
 Code points are joined together by commas and spaces.

+After the code points, there can optionally be flags in square brackets.
+Currently the only flag is `combining` which affects how the expected string (see below) is matched.

-At the end, there can optionally be a colon, then a space, then the normally encoded string.
-For example, these explicit strings both encode the English word `hi`:
+At the end, there can optionally be a colon, then a space, then a normally encoded string to show what the explicit string actually looks like.
+Normally, this string at the end must exactly match the code points.
+With the `combining` flag, it instead must decompose to a sequence that ends in the code points, which is useful to show what a combining character looks like without causing rendering issues.

+Examples:

 ```
 U+0068 LATIN SMALL LETTER H, U+0069 LATIN SMALL LETTER I
 U+0068 LATIN SMALL LETTER H, U+0069 LATIN SMALL LETTER I: hi
+U+0301 COMBINING ACUTE ACCENT [combining]: á
 ```

 In general, the first form should be used for non-printing and combining